hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

 `boot.initrd.secrets` inserts secrets files into the boot process.
 This is being used to copy a host key into the boot process.
 This key file can be generated with `ssh-keygen`, and you should really be sure that this file has appropriate permissions (read only access, and only for the root user directly).
 Replace `/secrets/boot/ssh/ssh_host_ed25519_key` in the sample below with whatever key flavor and location you end up using.

-I'd also strongly recommend using a non-default port here to avoid your ssh clients warning you about host key changes.
+I'd also strongly recommend using a dedicated key for this purpose, and a non-default port here to avoid your ssh clients warning you about host key changes.

 ```nix
   boot = {